Wjonke/Sprint-Challenge-Form-Management/README.md

 }
 ```

-- [ ] Write a custom hook that can set and retrieve this token to and from local storage
+- [x] Write a custom hook that can set and retrieve this token to and from local storage

 - [ ] A GET request made with the token to `http://localhost:6000/api/restricted/data` to retrieve protected data

-- [ ] Map over the array of objects you recieve and render some or all of it's information to the DOM.
+- [ ] Map over the array of objects you receive and render some or all of it's information to the DOM.